thunderrabbit/barefoot_rob/content/events/2021/10/09barefoot-walking-on-the-edge-of-tokyo-izumi-tamagawa.en.md

 11:45am Meet at Izumi-Tamagawa Station near benches https://goo.gl/maps/4yh8TLgADixQYnzU8

-12:00 noon: Walk toward Tama River
+12:00: Walk toward Tama River

-Walk around the grass for a bit, then possibly walk along the river.
-Watch for little rocks!
+The grass is nice for walking and relaxing.
+We sometimes play frisbee on the field!

 To receive the latest updates, [join our LINE group](/contact/)!